ibexa/documentation-developer/docs/ibexa_products/ibexa_commerce.md

 ## What is [[= product_name_com =]]

-[[= product_name_com =]] is one of the edition offered by [[= product_name =]].
+[[= product_name_com =]] is the most powerful edition offered by [[= product_name_base =]].
-This edition assists you in managing each aspect of the customer journey by combining content, customization, and commerce functions into a single, dedicated interface.
+It assists you in managing each aspect of your customers' journey by combining content management, customization, and commerce functions into a single, dedicated solution.
-[[= product_name_com =]] offers companies a streamlined, unified platform where they can personalize each component of the online shopping experience.
+[[= product_name_com =]] offers a streamlined, unified platform where you can personalize each component of the online shopping experience.
-You can completely revamp your online stores with and give your consumers exceptional purchasing experiences, from first contact to post-purchase support.
+You can completely revamp your online stores and give your consumers exceptional purchasing experiences, from first contact to post-purchase support.

 ![Ibexa Commerce](ibexa_commerce.png)